 How to Teach Reflection

 Despite what you might believe, writing is not the most challenging part of the essay.
 The tough part comes at the beginning, when we ask our students what matters to them and why.
-You can help your son or daughter explore how they exhibit their most significant traits or characteristics.
+Parents can help their children explore how they exhibit their most significant traits or characteristics.
 That’s the first step toward reflection.
+And that’s critical!

 At Wow, when we help our students reflect and focus up front, the rest of the process moves much more smoothly.
 Too many students start in the wrong place.
 They come to us full of ideas about topics, with little consideration of the essay’s purpose.

-Encourage your child to start at the beginning of the process – a conversation with you.
+Mom and Dad, encourage your child to start at the beginning of the process – which can be a simple conversation with you.
 You know what’s amazing about your child; help your child figure this out, too.
+I can’t script this for you; it wouldn’t work.
+But I can offer some suggestions to get the ball rolling.

 Make a list